跳到內容

 <title>Astro is awesome!</title>

-<meta name="description" content="Pull content from anywhere and serve it fast with Astro's next-gen island architecture." />
+<meta name="description" content="Pull content from anywhere and serve it fast with Astro's next-gen islands architecture." />

 </head>